 Ongoing Project Mentorship

 Students will spend the rest of their summer independently researching and drafting their research paper according to their prospectuses.
-They will meet once with their assigned faculty mentor in late July/early August to report on their progress; they will submit rough drafts of their papers on/around August 30.
-After receiving feedback on their drafts in early September, they will work with their faculty mentor to develop a poster presentation about their research project for the STRC Symposium in late October.
-They will continue to revise their research paper through fall quarter and submit a final version to their faculty mentor for a grade in early December.
+They will meet once with the faculty mentor in late July/early August to report on their progress; they will submit rough drafts of their papers on/around August 30.
+After receiving feedback on their drafts in early September, they will work with the faculty mentor to develop a poster presentation about their research project for the STRC Symposium in late October.
+They will continue to revise their research paper through fall quarter and submit a final version to the faculty mentor for a grade in early December.

 Eligibility